 Thank you to Dave Petley, Pro-Vice-Chancellor (Research and Enterprise) at the University of East Anglia in the United Kingdom for all his help providing facts during my time of research.
 American Geophysical Union Blogosphere

 “On the 21st of October 1966, 144 people, 116 of them children, were killed when a man-made mountain of coal waste slid onto the village of Aberfan in South Wales.
 The elementary school building was the first structure in its path and the school was demolished by a thousand tons of black mud.”
 (IC Rapoport, Aberfan, 1966)

 Here is a demo excerpt from my composition, Aberfan.

-“All Things Bright and Beautiful” was sung at morning assembly on the day of the disaster.
+“All Things Bright and Beautiful” was typically sung at morning assembly.

 Rain Sequence — an intuitive formula of prime numbers, of fate and its irrevocable movement — increasing failure, descent and dissolution —